Holt Renfrew Ogilvy

+Holt Renfrew Ogilvy, formerly and still colloquially Ogilvy (La Maison Ogilvy), is a luxury department store on Saint Catherine Street West in Montreal, Quebec, Canada.
+It was designed by David Ogilvy for his father James Angus Ogilvy, and opened in 1912.
+The store was acquired by Wittington Investments (owned by the Weston family) in 2011, which finished renovating, expanding, and consolidating the nearby Holt Renfrew department store on Sherbrooke Street West into the Ogilvy building in 2020.
+It spans 250000 sqft of selling space, and is nicknamed the "grande dame of Saint Catherine Street" as the only one of four major west-end stores in the city to retain its original name.

+Ogilvy originated as a dry goods store in 1866, and moved to the corner of Saint Catherine Street West and De la Montagne Street in 1912.
+It was a full-line department store by 1920, and today houses several store-within-a-store departments for luxury brands.
+It was also affiliated with the European department stores Selfridges, Brown Thomas, and de Bijenkorf until the Weston family divested of the Selfridges Group in 2022.

 Operations during 19th century

 Founding

 In 1866, James Angus Ogilvy, a recent immigrant from Kirriemuir, Scotland, opened a wholesale and retail dry goods store at 91 and 93 Mountain Street in Montreal.
 Ogilvy is said to have started with a single counter and one employee.
 He remained at the same location for the next ten years until moving his "fancy and staple dry goods" business to 199 St. Antoine Street on the northeast corner of Mountain and Antoine.
 In 1884, Ogilvy relocated again, this time to the northwest corner of Mountain and St. Antoine.
 In 1889, James A. Ogilvy & Sons expanded its store to include house furnishings, household linens, and fine dry goods, in addition to serving as "agents for the celebrated Rob Roy Linen Fire Hose."

 Move to Saint Catherine Street

 In September 1896, James Ogilvy unveiled a new, larger, three storey granite premises, at the corner of St. Catherine Street West and Mountain Street.
 Designed by David Ogilvy, the proprietor's architect son, the store was described as "having every device known at the present time for the convenience of the public, the comfort of employees, and the economy of time."
 Amenities included a ladies' sitting room, detailed in cherrywood, and furnished with writing tables and chairs.
 In spite of the larger, more prestigious quarters, Ogilvy declared that his business would remain largely unchanged:

 We came up to St. Catherine Street and mean business — a Dry Goods Business — only Dry Goods.
 A number of people have asked us if we are going into department store work.
 This we have positively refused to do.
 Our business is dry goods.

 In fact, one of the company's mail order catalogues boasted that Ogilvy's was the "largest exclusive dry goods store in Canada", featuring "the world's best merchandise at the lowest possible price".